BTheodor/AWS-to-Azure-Enterprise-Application-Migration/README.md

 ## Overview
 This repository showcases one of six enterprise-level cloud migration projects I have worked on, involving the migration of a mission-critical application from AWS to Microsoft Azure.
 I applied best practices in cloud architecture, security, governance, and DevOps to ensure a smooth and secure transition.
 The project demonstrates my hands-on expertise with Azure services, Infrastructure as Code (IaC), and the practical management of trade-offs and risks in complex cloud migrations.

+> **Privacy & Confidentiality Notice:** As this project simulates a migration for a financial application ("GlobalFinance Portal"), all sensitive, private, and confidential data has been removed, anonymized, or replaced with architectural placeholders to comply with security best practices and data protection standards.
+No real customer data or proprietary business logic is contained within this repository.

 ## Business Problem
 An organization is running a customer-facing "GlobalFinance Portal" on AWS with increasing operational cost, limited governance, and scalability challenges.
 The goal is to migrate the application to Microsoft Azure while improving:
 - **Security and governance** (Zero Trust model)